 • Discounted registration on professional development events

-• Quarterly member publication SportsPhysio
+• Quarterly member publication SportsPhysio available for a subscription

 • Regular group e-news, including up to date information on sports physiotherapy issues and events